 Have you ever seen this icon on a business page?

 It may seem like a small change to your Facebook page, but in today's world of texting, social media and smartphones, customers want a quick answer to their question.

 A responsive status will encourage potential customers to get in touch with you.
 Once they’ve opened a dialogue, they're in your funnel!

 To get this icon you’ll need to respond to 90% of messages and maintain an average response time of 5 minutes for all replies sent.

-Got a great special offer for a limited time?
-Want to promote an item about to go out of stock?
-This is where expiring posts can come in handy!
-First you must change the settings allowing you to turn on expiring posts.
+Got a great special offer for a limited time, or want to promote an item about to go out of stock?

 Then when you publish content to Facebook, if you click the option highlighted in the screenshot below, you are given the opportunity to set a date for this post to expire and no longer be visible to Facebook users.

-Don’t worry - although the post disappears from user visibility, as the page manager you’ll still be able to view it and see it in your Facebook insights dashboard.
-Think about how you can utilise this feature for your business.
+And don’t worry - although the post disappears from user visibility, as the page manager you’ll still be able to view it and see it in your Facebook insights dashboard.

 Recently, reports are surfacing that Facebook is in the process of testing a new feature.
 Some users have reported seeing ‘suggested topics’ appearing in their status update boxes.
 This is good news for us Social Media managers, as this is yet another way for us to look out for trending content relevant to our business, keep up to date with current news and of course, keep track of the #NationalDayOfThis and #InternationalDayOfThat!
 Watch this space!